openfoodfacts/openbeautyfacts/README.md

 # Open Beauty Facts
-meta project for Open Beauty Facts.
+Meta project for Open Beauty Facts.
+To find out how you can help, go to: https://github.com/openfoodfacts/openbeautyfacts/issues/75

 **Status**
 ===